Sunday, November 30, 2008

 The West Coast Wu-Tang

 Third Eye Vision was one of the most innovative albums to come out in 1998.
-They are a super crew consisting of Del, Casual, Pep Love & Jaybiz (The Prose), and Souls of Mischief along with producer Domino.
+Hieroglyphics is a super crew consisting of Del, Casual, Pep Love & Jaybiz (The Prose), and Souls of Mischief along with producer Domino.
 It's a bulkly album with numerous stand out tracks and almost no fillers with back and forth, top notch rhyming from all members.
 Although they're from Cali, their style resonates more from east coast artists and sample heavy beats (a rarity when most were opting for a more stripped down, clean production).
-Definitely a hip hop classic, pick this album up if you ever come across it, you won't be disappointed.
+Definitely a hip hop classic.
+Pick this album up if you ever come across it.
+You won't be disappointed.

 You Never Knew